HORMONE REPLACEMENT THERAPY

 Replacement therapy substitutes a rigid and strict routine for the delicate balancing act the body performs all day with its hormone secretion.
 This will eventually upset the body severely.

-The metabolic effects of hormones are extremely complex and hard to measure.
-They often depends less upon the level of circulating hormone and more on how much enters the cells and is metabolized properly within the cells.
-For this reason, cellular tests such as hair mineral testing often reveal a very different picture than blood, urine and saliva tests that measure circulating hormone levels.
+The metabolic effects of hormones are extremely complex and not easy to measure.
+The effects depend not only upon the level of circulating hormone, but often moreso on how much of the hormone actually enters the cells and is metabolized properly within the cells.
+For this reason, cellular tests such as hair mineral testing often reveal a very different picture than blood, urine and saliva tests that only measure circulating hormone levels.

 In addition to the financial burden, one becomes dependent on tests and doctors that in itself extracts a human cost.
 Cost is not important if it saves a life, but it is important for most people, especially if less expensive alternatives such as nutritional balancing can be used instead.